The Legend of Zelda: Ocarina of Time: Sales

 Assisted by a large marketing campaign, Ocarina of Time was a commercial success.
 In the United States, over 500,000 pre-orders were placed, more than tripling the number of pre-orders for any previous game, for which it was awarded the Guinness World Record for Most Advance Orders for a Game.
 Upon release, more than 1 million copies were sold there in less than a week.
-In 1998, 2.5 million copies were sold, although it was released only 39 days before the end of the year; it earned in U.S. revenues, higher than any Hollywood film in the last six weeks of 1998.
-It was the best-selling video game of 1998 in the United States.
+In 1998, 2.5 million copies were sold, although it was released only 39 days before the end of the year; it earned in US revenues, higher than any Hollywood film in the last six weeks of 1998.
+In the United States, it was the best-selling video game of 1998 in dollar sales and the second best-selling game in unit sales (behind GoldenEye 007).
 In Japan, 920,000 copies were sold in 1998, becoming the eighth best-selling game of that year; a reported 386,234 copies were sold in its first week there, surpassing the 316,000 first-week sales of Metal Gear Solid.